VLBI Detection of an Active Radio Source Potentially Driving 100-kpc Scale Emission in the Ultraluminous Infrared Galaxy IRAS F01004$-$2237: Discussion

-The radio emission from the compact source exhibits a high brightness temperature of $T_\mathrm{b}>10^{7.2}$\,K, as detected by the VLBA observations at the 8.4-GHz band, which indicates the presence of non-thermal phenomena.
-This source exhibits a spectral index of $\alpha^{8.4}_{2.3}>0.12$, suggesting the potential influence of Synchrotron self-absorption (SSA) and/or free-free absorption (FFA).
+The compact radio source originating from an AGN activity exhibits a spectral index of $\alpha^{8.4}_{2.3}>0.12$, suggesting the potential influence of Synchrotron self-absorption (SSA) and/or free-free absorption (FFA).
+Below, we discuss the possibility of each absorption mechanism in explaining the observed outcomes.

 The magnetic field strength responsible for SSA, $B_\mathrm{SSA}$, is determined by